Waking Beta Cells Study

 To make insulin, beta cells first make pro-insulin.
 This is then split into insulin and other products.
 Only insulin itself has effects on blood sugar.
 Beta cells that are not working well can’t make fully formed active insulin but they can make pro-insulin.
 We have recently found that many people who have longstanding type 1 diabetes have beta cells that make pro-insulin, but not insulin.
 We call these “sleeping beta cells”.

-The objective of the Waking Beta Cells Study is to determine whether either of the study drugs, liraglutide or golimumab, can wake up the sleeping beta cells, at least for a short while.
+The objective of the Waking Beta Cells study is to determine whether verapamil can wake up the sleeping beta cells, at least for a short while.

 WHO CAN PARTICIPATE?

 You may be eligible to participate if you:

 - were diagnosed with type 1 diabetes at least three years ago

 - are age 18 through 50